webrtc-rs/webrtc/examples/examples/data-channels-flow-control/README.md

 actually send to the peer over the Internet.
 The above properties/methods help your application to pace the amount of data to be pushed into the data channel.

 ## How to run the example code

-The demo code implements two endpoints (offer_pc and answer_pc) in it.
+The demo code implements two endpoints (requester and responder) in it.

 ```
                         signaling messages